Raunak-Sarmacharya/kcn-seniors-docs/DEPLOYMENT.md

 ## 🎉 Success!

-Your KCN Seniors Documentation Portal is now live and ready for use!
+Your Documentation Portal is now live and ready for use!
 The application includes:

-- ✅ Secure authentication system
+- ✅ Modern, responsive design
-- ✅ Modern, responsive UI
+- ✅ Markdown content support
-- ✅ Comprehensive documentation structure
+- ✅ Advanced search functionality
-- ✅ Search functionality
+- ✅ Mobile-optimized interface
-- ✅ Mobile-optimized design
+- ✅ Performance optimizations
-- ✅ Dark/light mode support
+- ✅ Security headers
-- ✅ Professional styling with glassmorphism effects
+- ✅ Professional styling with animations

 ## 🔄 Updates and Maintenance